information-sharing-networks/signalsd/README.md

 ## Integrating with existing systems
 The service supports logged-in web users and system-to-system access via service accounts.
 Authentication follows Oauth 2.0 standards and data is submitted and received as JSON over simple REST APIs.

-Signal types are defined as JSON schema and the service can (optionally) validate data against the nominated schema prior to loading.
+Signal types are defined as JSON schemas and the service can (optionally) validate data against the registered schema prior to loading.

 ## Reference Implementations
 The [initial implementation](https://github.com/information-sharing-networks/isn-ref-impl) was a proof of concept used as part of the UK government's Border Trade Demonstrator (BTD) initiative.
 The BTDs established ISNs that were used by several government agencies and industry groups to improve processes at the border by sharing supply chain information.